MicahElliott/QWERkey/README.md

 The diagram above shows keys (in red) for managing a TWM.
 If you're someone who cares a lot about layouts and sees value in minimizing mouse usage, you need a TWM -- for both speed and comfort.
-I like i3 a lot for its simple textual config format and light-weightedness, but have also had good trials with [AwesomeWM](https://awesome.naquadah.org/) and [XMonad](http://xmonad.org/).
+I like i3 for its simple textual config format and light-weightedness, but have also had good trials with [AwesomeWM](https://awesome.naquadah.org/) and [XMonad](http://xmonad.org/).
 A config file for i3 is included that